leocg/Hackintosh-Dell-G5-5590/README.md

 - 1.14.0
 - 1.21.1 (Thanks to **[al-jabirr](https://github.com/al-jabirr)** for testing and pointing out)

+Updating BIOS will reset CFG-Lock and Undervolting to factory settings, after update you must follow the steps to disable CFG-Lock and enable Undervolting again.

 #### Read [official guide](https://dortania.github.io/OpenCore-Install-Guide/) to understand stuff, not needed, but it's nice to understand what you're doing

 #### BIOS SETUP: